-a.
+- a.
 Applications can only be submitted by organisations which possess legal registration and a bank account in the applicant's name.
-Lighter threshold for empowerment grant is to partner with a host organisation with legal status and bank account for the purpose of receiving the fund

-- b.
-The project will need to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for political participation: - c.
-The project will benefit one or more of the following target groups - People living with disabilities - Lesbian, gay, bisexual, trans-gender, intersex (LGBTI) people - Women facing exploitation, abuse, violence - Age discriminated vulnerable groups notably the young and elderly - Indigenous groups and ethnic minorities - d.
-The project will focus in either Enugu or Abuja, and for sudden opportunity grant, in one or more part of Nigeria. - e.
+Lighter threshold for empowerment grant is to partner with a host organisation with legal status and bank account for the purpose of receiving the fund - b.
+The project will need to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for political participation/active citizenship - c.
+The project will benefit one or more of the following right holders - People living with disabilities - Women facing exploitation, abuse, violence - Age discriminated vulnerable groups notably the young and elderly - Indigenous groups and ethnic minorities - d.
+The project will focus in either Plateau State or Abuja - e.
 As a sudden opportunity or threat cannot be influenced by one organisation or entity exclusively, an application to address a sudden opportunity must include collective actions. - f.
-The applicant or the lead party substantially works with the most marginalised and discriminated groups in society (particularly those of the Voice target groups) to build their capacity to lobby or advocate for their interests or to have their voices heard.
+The applicant or the lead party belongs to or substantially works with one or more of the right holder groups of Voice.
 For organisations with broader objectives it is also possible to demonstrate this on the grounds of the organisation's track record. - g.
-The applicant (and all co-applicants, if the application is made in consortium) is an organisation which has core values similar to the objectives of Voice, being the equal treatment and equal rights of every human beings regardless of gender identity, race, colour of skin, nationality or ethnicity, religious belief, disability, sexual orientation, social class and age. - h.
-The applicant lead applicant and/or co-applicant is not a (Consortium or Alliance) Partner of the Netherlands Ministry of Foreign Trade and Development Cooperation Strategic Partnership within the policy framework of "Dialogue and Dissent". - i.
-With exception of Empowerment, Innovate & Learn Grants, applications for Influencing and Sudden Opportunity grants must demonstrate that, grants awarded from Voice derive no more than 50% of the total annual income of the applicant organisation.
-The applicant can demonstrate this is plausible on the basis of income over the 2016-2017 period and/or awards and grants it has secured for future years.
+The applicant (and all co-applicants, if the application is made in consortium) is an organisation which has core values similar to the objectives of Voice, being the equal treatment and equal rights of every human being regardless of gender identity, race, colour of skin, nationality or ethnicity, religious belief, disability, sexual orientation, social class and age. - h.
+The applicant lead applicant and/or co-applicant is not a (Consortium or Alliance) Partner of the Netherlands Ministry of Foreign Trade and Development Cooperation Strategic Partnership within the policy framework of "Dialogue and Dissent".

+i.
+Applicant must demonstrate that grants awarded from Voice derive no more than 50% of the total annual income of the applicant organisation.
+The applicant can demonstrate this on the basis of income over the immediate preceding year and/or awards and grants it has secured for future years.
 If the applicant is the lead party, this criterion applies to the whole consortium.
 Consequently, if one organisation derives more than 50% of its annual income from awards granted from Voice, this may be offset by another party in the consortium.
 The table below illustrates how this is computed.

-Application Budget

-% of income sought from Voice
+Application Budget = % of income sought from Voice